 20.1 Under the regulations that govern the Local Government Pension Scheme (LGPS) the Council is able to exercise a number discretions.
-Full details of how the Council has determined it will exercise any discretions is detailed in the "Statement of Lancaster City Council - Employer Discretions" <<Insert URL>>.
-For further advice and guidance on this matter is available from the HR & OD Team.
+Full details of how the Council has determined it will exercise any discretions is detailed in the "Statement of Lancaster City Council - Employer Discretions".
+Further advice and guidance on this matter is available from Human Resources.